 7. Enough Rest

-Ensure that the child has enough sleep at night, and also, some rest during the day.
+Ensure that your child has enough sleep at night, and also, some rest during the day.

 8. Set Time for the Completion of an Exam

-When your child is busy, tell them what they have to do next, but allow a few minutes until they stops and starts the new activity.
-This advice is more valid, when a child is engaged in doing something that they like and enjoys, since there would be reluctance to stop what they are doing and start do something else.
+When your child is busy, tell them what they have to do next, but allow a few minutes until they stop and starts the new activity.

 11. Always start with March exams